sleepingkirby/mae-moedict/README.md

 UPDATE 2017/09/13
 Put all unicode characters meant for the interface into the sql table to allow for the windows version to not choke on compile.
 Added and uploaded a windows version via QT 5.6

+UPDATE 2017/09/30
+Updated the return window for the tab stroke so that any returned result that is part of a separate stroke will be on a new line.
+It will also group the results by radical and label as such to allow for someone to more easily find the character they're searching for.
+The radical return will also put the results on it's own new line if the results have multiple strokes.
+Added a basic .sql file so that any updated/new .db from "moedict2sqlite" can have the labels needed for the program added.

 Known Issues:
 - Due to vfat and the 36000+ ogg files, you can't load it all the files into the same directory.
 If audio is a must, one of the following must happen: